sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h3>ES6 Variables</h3>
 - <strong>Let</strong> - Block-level variable declaration acts in the same way as "var" but scope is at the block-level, rather than the whole function. i.e. block-level includes for loops, if/cases statement etc. 'let' unlike 'var' variables are not hoisted to thte top of the block.
 IE11+
-- <strong>Const</strong> - Varible declaration for Constants acts in the same way as "let" but is Read-Only.
-IE11+, Safari 6+

 ```javascript
 var l = 5;